|

 But we have been talking about differences, and I’m different.
 I’m different because I care, I don’t like being just what I am right now.
 I need more than that.
 I need new experiences, new adventures; to be there for whoever needs me, and I know there will always be something that I can do.
 I believe those differences become similarities between leaders.
 Right now, I’m looking for that.
 Or maybe even more.

+Recently, an eager group of Girl Scouts joined San Diego council staff and experienced the excitement of Indian life in the global atmosphere of Sangam: Indian food, outdoor markets, sari shopping, famous sites and Indian art with 11 of their Girl Scout sisters.
 Enjoy this third post from Karina, one of the Girl Scouts who just returned from the trip of a lifetime!
 Enjoy -- and let is know what you think!
+But my favorite part was our movie star status.

 Since we weren’t in the touristy area, we were kind of the tourist attraction for locals.
 Kids kept waving and staring at us, and they were more than excited when they saw our cameras (they even posed for the cameras!)
 (Like, seriously, they DID ask for pictures and pose).